WPgenWeakest Precondition Generator

 End WpgenExec2.

-Readability Step 3: Notation for Auxiliary Definitions
+Readability Step 3: Notations for Auxiliary Definitions

 Declare Scope wpgen_scope.